LouisMazel/maz-ui/apps/docs/docs/guide/nuxt.md

    */
   injectUseWait?: boolean
   /**
-   * Enable auto-import of useThemeHandler composable
+   * Enable auto-import of useTheme composable (useTheme is a composable from @maz-ui/themes)
    * @default true
    */
+  injectUseTheme?: boolean
-  injectUseThemeHandler?: boolean | ThemeHandlerOptions /**
+  /**
    * Enable auto-import of useIdleTimeout composable
    * @default true